Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 ### Known Issues

-1) "An Unexpected error occurred" on Vercel (does not happen when running locally) - can be corrected by simply refreshing the browser.
+1) "An Unexpected Error Occurred" on Vercel (does not happen when running locally) - can be corrected by simply refreshing the browser.
 Probably an issue with React / Next (server-side vs. static props) - solution unknown at this time.

 2) The MetaMask connect button does not always refresh to show wallet connection and chainID even if just connected through MetaMask pop-up.
-It can update network information simply by hitting "Connect."
+It can update network information by the user hitting "Connect to MetaMask."
 This is an issue with React "state" and "props" and will have to be corrected in a future update.

 3) MacOS issues vs. Linux :  ``` npm install --legacy-peer-deps ``` was sometimes required to install / run locally on MacOS, as opposed to Linux which only required ``` npm install ```.
 This was due to React dependencies and the Node / NPM version in use.
 To fix, use Node 14.8.0 as noted above, with corresponding NPM (v.
 6.7.x - 6.14.x).

-4) More exhibition information needed for each project on Current Exhibitions / Main Page : Many attempts were made to code separate 'MiniSummary' cards to display on the home page (featuring Suggested Goal, Curator Name, Short Description, and Art Keyword at minimum).
-However, to iterate through an array of 'MiniSummary' structs with contract calls to the factory contract presented a lot of challenges in React -- and it was therefore determined that this is outside this project scope.
+4) More exhibition information needed for each project on Current Exhibitions (Main Page) : Many attempts were made to code separate 'Mini Summary' cards to display on the home page (featuring Suggested Goal, Curator Name, Short Description, and Art Keyword at minimum).
+However, to iterate through an array of 'MiniSummary' structs with contract calls to the factory contract presented a lot of challenges in Solidity and React.

+It was therefore determined that this is outside this project scope.
 It will be examined for a redesign.